 Development of the last 10 years

 There are countless reasons why you should go on holiday in Colombia.
 However, I will try to highlight the most important ones and incorporate my experiences.
 I have been living in Colombia for more than 4 years and despite a lot of travel I still have a long list of destinations, which I still miss.
+I have already summarized what I know in a Colombia travel guide and believe me, there is no better one.

 First of all, you should know that Colombia is an absolute newcomer to tourism.
 When I visited for the first time in 2009, just backpackers started arriving.
 The historic center of La Candelaria was still inhabited by dodgy characters and in the evening you did not really want to be alone outside the door.
 There were only a handful of hostels back then.
 When I then traveled on the Caribbean coast from Santa Marta by bus to Cartagena, we passed 3 checkpoints of the police and military, which were heavily armed.
 Additionally armored personnel carriers stood on the street side.
 It meant getting off all passengers, checking luggage and listening to theory about the threat situation.